Intro: Night Owl Roll Call

 Cortisol should be higher in the morning and lower in the evening, when melatonin is higher for sleep.
 Too much cortisol may prevent the right amount of melatonin from being made.
 Which is why high cortisol levels at night, instead of very low, may keep one up too late with a “second wind.”

 Cortisol plays an important role in maintaining blood sugar (glucose) levels around the clock.
 Stress and sugar consumption raise blood sugar and cortisol, which can then affect melatonin and sleep.
 So not stressing and stabilizing blood sugar levels are key to improving cortisol and melatonin levels.
-(Unfortunately, mercury contributes to yeast overgrowth which causes sugar cravings so I have had to work extra on controlling blood sugar levels.)
+Unfortunately, mercury contributes to yeast overgrowth which causes sugar cravings.

 I took Sanesco / NeuroLab’s Adrenal Hormones Profile test which measured salivary cortisol 4x/day and DHEA 2x/day.
 The results were within normal ranges.